Perth Amboy, New Jersey: Scottish colony

 Perth Amboy was settled by Scottish colonists around 1683 who had been recruited to inhabit the share of the East Jersey colony owned by Robert Barclay, a Quaker who would later become the absentee governor of the province.

 Charter and incorporation

-Perth Amboy was formed by Royal charter on August 4, 1718, within various townships and again by New Jersey Legislature on December 21, 1784, within Perth Amboy Township and from part of Woodbridge Township.
+Perth Amboy was formed by Royal charter on August 4, 1718, within various townships and again by the New Jersey Legislature on December 21, 1784, within Perth Amboy Township and from part of Woodbridge Township.
 Perth Amboy Township was formed on October 31, 1693, and was enlarged during the 1720s to encompass Perth Amboy city.
 Perth Amboy Township was incorporated as one of New Jersey's initial 104 townships through the Township Act of 1798 on February 21, 1798.
 The township was replaced by Perth Amboy city on April 8, 1844.

 Provincial capital

 Elizabeth (then known as Elizabethtown) was designated in 1668 as the first capital of New Jersey.
 In 1686, Perth Amboy was designated as the capital of East Jersey, while Burlington was the capital of West Jersey.
 After the two were united as a royal colony in 1702, the two cities alternated as the capital of the Province of New Jersey until November 1790, when Trenton was designated as the unified state capital, chosen based on its location midway between New York City and Philadelphia.

 A few of the buildings from this early period can still be seen today.
 Most notably, the Proprietary House, the home of William Franklin, the last Royal Governor of New Jersey and estranged son of Benjamin Franklin, still stands in the waterfront area of the city.
 Architect John Edward Pryor was hired in 1761 to design and construct the building, which was completed in September 1764, years late and over budget.
 Franklin preferred his alternate home in Burlington.
 Franklin finally moved in 1774 into the Proprietary House.
 Franklin's father, Ben, tried unsuccessfully to convince his son to support the Colonial cause.
 William Franklin was arrested and detained at Proprietary House in 1776 until he was tried and convicted of treason.

 Perth Amboy City Hall was first built as a court house for Middlesex County in 1714, having been designated as the county seat the previous year.
 The building was later used as the home of the East Jersey Provincial Assembly.
 The building was destroyed by a major fire in 1731 and rebuilt in 1745.
 Another fire was deliberately set in 1764, forcing a rebuilding that was completed in 1767.
 It is the oldest city hall in continuous use in the United States.
 On November 20, 1789, City Hall was the site where the New Jersey General Assembly met to ratify the Bill of Rights, becoming the first state in the nation to do so.